RepoDynamics/PyPackIT/docs/website/source/manual/control/inheritance/index.md

     id: john-doe
 :::

-Assuming the file is located at the root of branch `main` in the repository `MyOrg/.Control`, its URL would be `https://raw.githubusercontent.com/MyOrg/.Control/refs/head/main/team.yaml` (notice the use of the `raw.githubusercontent.com` domain that serves the raw file content instead of an HTML page).
+Assuming the file is located at the root of the `main` branch, its URL would be `https://raw.githubusercontent.com/MyOrg/.Control/refs/head/main/team.yaml` (notice the use of the `raw.githubusercontent.com` domain that serves the raw file content instead of an HTML page).
 Now, in your other repositories' control centers,